xsol05/xsol05.github.io/content/posts/004-my-first-post-mortem.md

 As luck would have it, I had my first incident last week 😅

 Let me explain: I was the feature lead for a feature.
 The feature involved replacing some old components with new ones.
 One of the components replaced also had a validation check added to it.
 This check was run through Product, and the whole feature underwent extensive QA testing in various environments.
-Everything was going smoothly so when I received the green light, I shipped the feature aka I realeased it into our production code base, meaning our users would be able to access the feature.
+Everything was going smoothly so when I received the green light, I shipped the feature aka I released it into our production code base, meaning our users would be able to access the feature.

-I posted an annoncement in the release channel then gave myself a pat on the back.
+I posted an announcement in the release channel then gave myself a pat on the back.
 Woohoo! 🥳 This feature took several sprints and I was so glad it was finally shipped.

 About half an hour later, my colleague alerts me of a tech support ticket created regarding my feature.
 Not too long after, I get pulled into another Slack thread regarding the same issue reported about the feature.
 Before I know it, an incident management process is kickstarted and my feature gets reverted from production 🤡